pmlcrz/pmlcrz/README.md

 <details align="center">
  <summary><h3> My journey</h3></summary>
    A young woman who has dreamt of working with technology since the age of 12, or as I used to fondly put it, 'working with computers,' haha.
 However, fate led me down different paths and into other fields, and for years, the tech world remained nothing more than a hobby.
 Then, in 2021, I decided to pursue that long-standing dream.
 With a full scholarship, I began my journey in the field of Analysis and Systems Development.
 The following year, I passed an exam to study full-stack web development, as part of an initiative by the Rio de Janeiro municipal government to train programmers.
 In 2023, I had the honor of being selected for a program that empowers women in programming, where I focused on studying PHP.
 Currently, my strongest knowledge lies in JavaScript and Python, particularly in the realm of cybersecurity.
-I'm also an illustrator in my spare time, adding a creative touch to the world.
+I'm also an illustrator in my spare time.
 I have a passion for logic, problem-solving, and a strong addiction to continuous learning.
 </details>

 <br>